 Short battery life

-This is another great Acer laptop, the Acer Aspire 5, with its specs being suitable for some smooth and reliable light gaming.
-The laptop houses a great AMD Ryzen 3 CPU for processes that require some CPU heavy tasks.
-The CPU is better than some others on this list and is a very reliable CPU.
+This is another great Acer laptop, the Acer Aspire 5, with its specs being suitable for some smooth gaming experiences.
+The laptop houses a good AMD Ryzen 3 processor for medium to heavy workloads.
+The CPU is better than many others on this list.

 The laptop also includes AMD Vega 3 graphics.
 With all of the graphics chips on this list, you can game on low settings on some light or older game titles.
 Some of them include Fortnite, Dirt Rally, FIFA, and similar titles reaching 30-40 FPS in some cases if you stick to minimum settings.

-The laptop falls behind in the memory department with only 4GB of RAM.
+The Acer Aspire 5 falls behind in the memory department with only 4GB of RAM.
 If you plan on getting this laptop it is recommended to buy an extra 4GB, as 4GB is not much.
 The operating system, Windows 10 Home requires a minimum of 4GB to be installed.
-Multitasking will be harder than usual.
-More stress is also put on the CPU because of the lack of RAM.
-It is one of the compromises to be made.
+Multitasking will be harder than usual due to this constraint.
+It is one of the compromises to be made to hit this budget.

 The second compromise the Acer Aspire 5 made is the storage.
 While it is fast SSD storage, it is to be noted that there are only 128GB of it.
 That amount of storage will fill up in a couple of months since games are taking up a hefty amount of storage.
 It is another compromise to be made for the display that the laptop has.

 The only downside would be the glossy display does attract fingerprints, though an anti-glare or matte screen protector could improve this if it really bothered you.
-This is where all the compromises add up to this exceptional display.
+This is where all the compromises add up to, this exceptional display.

 The battery life on this laptop is horrific as it only reaches up to 3 hours.
-It is advertised as 7.5 hours, however, that is greatly overestimated.
+It is advertised as 7.5 hours, however, that is grossly overestimated.

-Overall, the laptop is very reliable and aesthetically pleasing.
 It is a thin laptop with a silver design.
 A somewhat rare edition in this 400 price range is the Acer Aspire 5’s inclusion of a backlit keyboard for dark spaces.